Shop AGM 2013

-St Germans Community Shop is a general store offering an extensive range of groceries, household supplies, newspapers and magazines, bread and cakes, tobacco products, frozen foods and dairy, greetings cards, local foods, pet supplies, alcohol and Post Office services.
+St Germans Community Shop is a general store offering an extensive range of groceries, fresh vegetables and salad, household supplies, newspapers and magazines, bread and cakes, tobacco products, frozen foods and dairy, greetings cards, local foods, pet supplies, alcohol and Post Office services.
 Cash Back facilities are available.

 Monday to Friday 8 > 1 & 3 > 6